swordfatih/CNGui/README.md

 `CNGui::Style` struct that holds style parameters that the user can modify and apply to an object.

-`CNGui::Object` base parent for every objects.
+`CNGui::Object` base class for every objects.

+`CNGui::Container` base class for every containers.
+They can hold objects and other containers.

 `CNGui::Shape` class that inheritates from `sf::Shape`, you can initialize it with a type of shape as Rectangle, Triangle, Circle or RoundedRectangle.